Pica Disorder: Eating Everything Except Food

 “Pica” is derived from the Latin word for magpie, a bird known to eat anything and everything.

+Pica is an eating disorder where you eat non-food items.
 The interesting facts about pica are that people with this disorder avoid having meals.
 Instead, they will eat these non-food items because they are hungry and need to survive.

-What causes pica disorder?
+What causes pica syndrome?

 Nutritional studies suggest that iron, zinc, or calcium deficiency alters the enzymes in the brain that regulate appetite.
 It triggers specific cravings for items that would replenish the low nutrient levels.
 Yet, the non-food items craved do not supply these minerals.